 If you’re a beginner on LinkedIn, or even well versed on the platform, this compilation of posts can help you use LinkedIn more effectively.
-As LinkedIn makes changes to its platform, I will update these posts to provide you with relevant advice.
+As LinkedIn makes changes to its platform or there’s LinkedIn strategy that will help you, I will update these posts to provide you with relevant advice.

 How do you connect with people on LinkedIn?
 And what are the five steps to take to connect properly.
 Learn about the feature “Connections of” and how it can be a game player when you’re asking for an introduction or making a “cold call” connection.